General

 - Start by refereeing social games and work your way toward tournament matches.

-- Being observed by a Credentialed Referee or Registered Trainer is important, so that they can provide direction, and ensure that what you are doing is in accordance with the latest Best Practices.
+- Being observed by a Credentialed Referee or Registered Trainer is important, so that they can provide direction and ensure that what you are doing is in accordance with the latest Best Practices.

 - Refereeing tournament matches will give you confidence in what you are doing and assist in preparing you for assessment to Level 1 and Level 2, and eventually evaluation to Certified Referee.

-- Experience in training new Referees has taught us that manipulation of the clipboard and scoresheet, initially takes most of the Referee’s attention.
+- Experience in training new Referees has taught us that manipulation of the clipboard and scoresheet initially takes most of the Referee’s attention.
 With practice, the candidate will increase the speed of marking and turning the serving clip.
 It is important for the Candidate to work to a level of proficiency that does not interfere with the pace of the game.

-Level 1 and Level 2 Requirements
+Level 1 Skill Requirements

 Level 1 Referees should: